privacygmail cleanupemail security

 • Use client-side tools (no employee access possible)

-• Verify encryption practices (at-rest with separate key management)
+• Verify encryption practices (at-rest, with separate key management)

 • Check for regular third-party security audits